Lithocarpus indutus

-Lithocarpus indutus is a species of plant in the family Fagaceae.
+Lithocarpus indutus is a species of flowering plant in the family Fagaceae.
 Some common names it goes by are bataruwa, pasang bodas, and pasang balung.
+It is a tree native to western Java and Mount Slamet in central Java, and to central Sulawesi in Indonesia.
+It grows in remnant submontane rain forest and in middle and upper montane rain forest up to 1,800 meters elevation.
+It is a near-threatened species threatened by habitat loss.

-It is a tree endemic to Java in Indonesia.
-It is a vulnerable species threatened by habitat loss.
+The species was first described as Quercus induta by Carl Ludwig Blume in 1823.
+In 1919 Alfred Rehder placed the species in genus Lithocarpus as L. indutus.